manzoorali29/reld_tutorial/docs/source/tutorial.rst

 To use the data of a single relation extraction dataset **RELD** uses a named graph.
 Named graphs in **RELD** are kept using the http://reld.dice-research.org/``dataset_name``. ``dataset_name`` in URI represents the name of each dataset.
-For simplicity, we use the names of the datasets as shown in the following Table.
+For simplicity, we use the names of the datasets as shown in the following :ref:`<Table>`.
 Some datasets names are shorten for simplicity.

+.. _table:

 .. csv-table:: Named Graphs with their used URIs in RELD
    :header: Dataset, Named Graphs